 The studio plans to release the beta's first update sometime this week, stating in a blog post that its "current areas of focus include the in-game economy, which will require some additional balancing in order to ensure all activities are appropriately rewarding and fun, as well as some persistent bugs that are causing some players to be kicked from sessions."
 Phew!
 Hopefully Rockstar can solve this anti-consumer mess before things get too out of hand.

-When will the Red Dead Online beta start?
+When does the Red Dead Online beta end?

-What platforms will the Red Dead Online beta be on?
+What platforms is the Red Dead Online beta on?